ThiagoBerrutti/majoras-mailman-game/README.md

 # Set the difficulty
-On the top of the chronometer there is a horizontal bar called Dificuldade (*dificulty*).
+On the top of the chronometer there is a horizontal bar called Dificuldade (*difficulty*).

 ![image](https://user-images.githubusercontent.com/86329257/159317350-2cf9e3b8-d537-4f7f-a1db-1a21d62501df.png)

-Move the range to the right and left to adjust the amount of time needed to count.
+Move the range to the right and left to adjust the difficulty level.

+There are four difficulty levels, the higher the difficulty the more time you have to count.
+- Easy : 3 seconds
+- Normal: 6 seconds
+- Hard: 9 seconds
+- Very hard: 10 seconds

+Starting from *3 seconds* on the chronometer audio queues stop playing

 # Volume
 Audio queues are very important to help you count the time.
 Hover the mouse over the volume icon on the upper left corner to show the volume range.